Pacers vs. Celtics Player Props Betting Odds

-Player prop bet odds for Jayson Tatum, Tyrese Haliburton and others are available when the Boston Celtics visit the Indiana Pacers at Gainbridge Fieldhouse on Saturday (starting at 7:00 PM ET).
+Player prop betting options for Jayson Tatum, Tyrese Haliburton and others are available in the Boston Celtics-Indiana Pacers matchup at Gainbridge Fieldhouse on Monday (starting at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!